 Make it Big With Short-Form Content

-- Collaborate with other musicians: Collaborating with other artists can spark creative ideas, expose you to new industry contacts, and strengthen community engagement.
-Most of all, you both get exposed to a wider audience that potentially already likes your type of content.
-This approach can quickly increase your reach and visibility.
+- Collaborate with other musicians: Collaborating with other artists can spark creative ideas, expand your industry connections, and strengthen community engagement.
+Most importantly, it connects you to a wider audience that already enjoys similar music.
+On platforms like TikTok and Instagram Reels, collaborations often perform especially well and help you grow faster.

-- Do covers of popular songs: Covering a hit can increase your visibility, as listeners often search for their favorite songs on social media.
-When you cover a well-known song, your version may appear in search results or automatically reach users who enjoy the original.
+- Do covers of popular songs: Covering trending hits can increase your visibility, as listeners often search for their favorite songs on social media.
+A creative or acoustic take on a popular song can show up in search results, recommendations, or auto-playlists.
 This attracts new followers and engages your existing audience.

-- Prioritize original content: While covering popular songs is not a bad idea, it shouldn’t be your mainstay.
+- Prioritize original content: While covering popular songs is a great way to get noticed, it shouldn’t be your main focus.
 If content is king, original content is the emperor.
-It allows you to showcase your unique style and talent.
-More importantly, it brings you greater visibility because social media algorithms favor original content over reposted content.
+Creating your own songs, lyrics, and visuals lets you showcase your unique style and talent.
+Social media algorithms also favor fresh material over reposted or recycled content.

-- Stick with short videos: Short-form content reaches more users if it has a higher retention rate — AKA how long users stay on your video.
-Since attention spans on social media are extremely short, only short, focused videos will make it.
-Content under 60 seconds retains 80% of viewers halfway through and 60% stay until the end.
+- Stick with short videos: Short-form content reaches more users if it has a higher retention rate — meaning viewers stick around longer.
+Since attention spans on social media are extremely short, focused videos under 60 seconds perform best.
+Studies show that with videos under 90 seconds, only 50% of viewers make it to the end.

 Streaming platforms aren’t the only way for you to make money from your music.
-You can also use sites like Kickstarter, Indiegogo, and Patreon to raise funds directly from your fans and supporters.
-You can set up campaigns to finance specific projects like recording an album, going on tour, or creating music videos.
+Crowdfunding sites like Kickstarter, Indiegogo, and Patreon let you raise funds directly from your fanbase.

 Engage Your Fans

-Places like Discord and Twitch give you a fantastic opportunity to connect with your fans and establish a direct line of communication with them.
-You can use Discord’s chat rooms and voice channels to host live Q&A sessions.
-Here you can answer fan questions, share insights into your creative process, and even collaborate with your followers.
+Platforms like Discord and Twitch give you a multitude of ways to connect directly with your audience and establish a direct line of communication with them.
+On Discord, you can use chat rooms and voice channels to host live Q&A sessions, answer fan questions, share updates, and even collaborate on new ideas with your followers.

-Additionally, you can organize contests and giveaways on these platforms, which is an effective strategy to promote your work and attract new fans.
-These activities help build your online presence and create a sense of appreciation and loyalty among fans.
+Additionally, you can organize contests and giveaways, which is an effective strategy to promote your work and attract new fans.

 Tap Into Other Markets

-But, as a growing musician, you also know how hard it is to get into that elite club.
-It’s near impossible in countries like the US and the UK where you’re in direct competition with Drake, The Weeknd, Taylor Swift, and Ed Sheeran.
-Good luck with that!
+But as a growing artist, you know how hard it is to reach that level in highly competitive countries like the US and the UK, where you’re up against global stars like Bruno Mars, The Weeknd, Lady Gaga, and Billie Eilish.

 Use AI Tools